Problem Package Format

 public domain There are no known copyrights on the problem, anywhere in the world. http://creativecommons.org/about/pdm

-cc0 CC0, "no rights reserved". http://creativecommons.org/about/cc0
+cc0 CC0, "no rights reserved", version 1 or later. https://creativecommons.org/publicdomain/zero/1.0/

-cc by CC attribution. http://creativecommons.org/licenses/by/4.0/
+cc by CC attribution license, version 4 or later. http://creativecommons.org/licenses/by/4.0/

-cc by-sa CC attribution, share alike. http://creativecommons.org/licenses/by-sa/4.0/
+cc by-sa CC attribution, share alike license, version 4 or later. http://creativecommons.org/licenses/by-sa/4.0/

 educational May be freely used for educational purposes.